 The days blended together, a state of perfect happiness was reached, oblivious to everything else on this earth.

-Famous for it’s world class surf break, pro-surfers, and beach bums, international travelers are attracted to Puerto Escondido’s plethora of activities by day and vibrant party life by night.
+Famous for it’s world class surf break, pro-surfers, and beach bums, international travellers are attracted to Puerto Escondido’s plethora of activities by day and vibrant party life by night.
 By day, you can surf, snorkel, dive, swim, and go sportfishing.
-By night, the bar scene and live music attracts those sporting sunkissed skin and salty hair to congregate.
+By night, the bar scene and live music attracts those sporting sun kissed skin and salty hair to congregate.